-If you are missing the files named Atsiv.exe, Devcon.exe, Devstate32.exe, Devstate64.exe, you have an anti-virus activated.
+If you are missing the files named Atsiv.exe, Devcon.exe, Devstate32.exe, and Devstate64.exe, you have an anti-virus activated.
 You will want to make sure your anti-virus accepts this download.

 You want to be in the overlocking mouse polling rate folder.
 You will then want to find your way to the Sweetlow folder.
-You will want to right-click the setup.exe and run as administrator.
+You will want to right-click the setup.exe and run it as administrator.

 You then should see your mouse appear in the list once the software opens.

-You want to back out of that area now and find the main area in the folder where all of the other folders were located.
+You want to back out of that area now and find the main area in the folder where all other folders were located.
 Go to the folder called Mouse Movement Recorder, open it, and open the software.
 This will show you what your Hz is.